hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 I would also like to note that my mom and I have re-donated the vast majority of the puzzles pictured here back to Goodwill.
 We only kept the puzzles given as gifts or bought for special reasons as memories to one day be redone.
 For all the other puzzles, we wanted to ensure they get put back into rotation.
 I wonder if there are other folks like us who ransack the Goodwill puzzles section every once in a blue moon.

 I would also like to say a few words on what makes a good puzzle.
 There are many different ways in which a puzzle can succeed or fail, and I'm sure those standards vary by puzzler as well.
 I think generally speaking large areas of a single color do not make for good puzzles (albeit there is [this monstrosity](https://www.ravensburger.us/products/jigsaw-puzzles/adult-puzzles/krypt-silver-15964/index.html) if you really must).
 Gradients are however very acceptable ways of making these areas more bearable, if your image requires it aesthetically.
 Variety of motifs and images also improves puzzling greatly.
-I don't think most landscapes or homes on the countryside make particularly good images for puzzles.
-I enjoy puzzles where a significant portion of the puzzle can be puzzled without need to resort to guess and check or shape sorting until around the last 10-15% of the puzzle remains.
+I don't think most landscapes or homes in the countryside make particularly good images for puzzles.
+I enjoy puzzles where a significant portion of the puzzle can be puzzled without needing to resort to guess and check or shape sorting until around the last 10-15% of the puzzle remains.
 Any earlier than that can verge on tedium.
 I also think that puzzle piece shape and quality is an essential part of enjoyable puzzling.
 Nothing is more frustrating than realizing you've made a mistake because multiple puzzle pieces fit perfectly with each other.
 There should be one perfect fit.
 While nontraditional puzzle shapes are not a requirement to fulfill that criterion, they are certainly an enjoyable way to do so.
 Thicker puzzle pieces as well as wooden puzzles also create interesting and unique puzzling experiences.

 Some brands I'd recommend without hesitation are Buffalo, Ravensburger, eeBoo, and Moruska.